fabiospampinato/lomemo-one/readme.md

 memoized ( 2, 8 ); // => 10
 memoized ( 1, 5 ); // => 6

-// Memoize a function, using a custom function to generate the key
+// Let's memoize a function, using a custom function to generate the key

 const resolver = ( ...args ) => args.join ( '' );
 const memoized = lomemoOne ( ( a, b ) => a + b, resolver );